hostwithquantum/setup-runway/README.md

 ![hostwithquantum/setup-runway](setup-runway-banner.jpeg)

 A GitHub action to setup the runway CLI!
 Questions, issues?
 Please use discussions or the issue tracker on the repository.
-If you like what you see here, **we appreciate a** :star: and if you'd subscribe to [(our monthly) mailing list](https://runway.planetary-quantum.com/) to stay in the loop!
+If you like what you see here, **we appreciate a** :star: and if you'd subscribe to [(our monthly) mailing list](https://outreach.planetary-quantum.com/) and [check out the website to stay](https://www.runway.horse/) in the loop!

 ## Quick Start